Externally funded Research Fellowships in Engineering

 We aspire to be an inclusive environment for engineering researchers and welcome applications from all underrepresented groups across engineering who want to apply for an externally funded research fellowship through Sheffield.

 We accept informal applications all year.
 Please email the Research Growth Manager: kim.redgrave@sheffield.ac.uk.
-When making an inquiry please indicate which School you are interested in and a brief outline of your research topic.
+When making an inquiry please indicate which School you are interested in, include a brief outline of your research topic and attach a copy of your CV (see template below).

 Engineering at Sheffield: themes and disciplines